Skyler84/VXCC/README.md

 vxcc is a C/C++ compiler/assember/linker written in C++.
 It was originally designed to target the 6502 and 65816 processor series.

+For instructions on building and running please refere to [BUILDING.md](./BUILDING.md)

 ## Features
 - [ ] C/C++ preprocessor
 - [ ] Support for multiple C/C++ standards